WebAssembly/spec/md-proto/WebAssembly.md

  - A *control-flow stack*, which holds [labels] for reference from branch instructions.
  - A *value stack*, which carries values between instructions.
- - A *locals* array, containing an element for each argument of the function in the argument's [type], as well as an element for each local declaration in the function.
+ - A *locals* array, containing an element for each type in the function's parameter list, followed by an element for each local declaration in the function.
  - A *current position*.

 > Implementations need not create a literal array to store the locals, or